karthikkappagantula/my_tech_notes/aws_learning/README.md

 <br>
 *NOTE* <br>
-*Basic recommendation for No of subnets in AWS = No of AZs we want to deploy to * No of application tiers(UI/DB/etc).*
+*Basic recommendation for No of subnets in AWS = No of AZs we want to deploy to X No of application tiers(UI/DB/etc).*<br>
-*This is not a hard rule and a new subnet should be created as required.*
+*This is not a hard rule and a new subnet should be created as required.*<br>

 Cloud Formation templates can be used to create VPCs/Subnets.